Welcome.

 Stories

 Stories are powerful.
-In the years I have spent doing this work, I have met some truly incredible people who are often struggling more than most.
-These are men and women from all walks of life who, for one reason or another, have found themselves homeless in the cities where we live.
-Homelessness is a complex issue, surrounded by many stigmas and misconceptions that can prevent us from seeing the full picture.
-Stories have a unique and transformational power in helping us understand the experiences of others and in building genuine empathy.
+In the years I have spent doing this work, I have met some incredible people, often struggling more than most.
+These are men and women from all walks of life who, for one reason or another, have found themselves living on the streets of the cities where we live.
+Stories have a unique and transformational power in helping us understand the experiences of others and building empathy.

 Nick, loNdon